rust-lang/rfcs/text/0000-constrained-naked.md

 # Naked function definition

-A naked function is a type of FFI function with a defined calling convention and a body which contains only assembly code which can rely upon the defined calling convention.
+A naked function has a defined calling convention and a body which contains only assembly code which can rely upon the defined calling convention.

 A naked function is identified by the `#[naked]` attribute and:
-1. must specify a calling convention besides `extern "Rust"`.
+1. should specify a calling convention besides `extern "Rust"`.
-1. must define only FFI-safe arguments and return types.
+1. should define only FFI-safe arguments and return types.
 1. must not specify the `#[inline]` or `#[inline(always)]` attribute.
 1. must have a body which contains only a single `asm!()` statement which:
     1. may be wrapped in an `unsafe` block.